MatthewJamisonJS/Grocery_Sorter_App/README.md

 The app will automatically:
 - ✅ Check if setup is needed
 - 🔧 Run the setup wizard if it's your first time
+- 🔒 Configure security settings for Ollama
 - 🚀 Launch the application
-- 📋 Guide you through Google API setup (if needed)
+- 📋 Ready for clipboard paste functionality

 **If you get a permission error, make the script executable:**
 ```bash